-Starting a YouTube channel is a step towards building recognition within your industry.
-It’s also a big leap towards earning the interest and trust of potential customers or clients.
+Starting a YouTube channel is a step toward building recognition within your industry.
+It’s also a big leap toward earning the interest and trust of potential customers or clients.
 Here’s why:

 YouTube is the second largest online search engine and it plays a major role in shaping consumer purchasing decisions.
 Far beyond enjoying funny cat videos, we turn to YouTube for answers.

 According to Think with Google, 62% of consumers watch product review videos before making a purchase.

 Reviews, tutorials, “hauls,” seasonal favorites, unboxings, and first impressions are just a few types of product-focused content that are popular.
 Viewers search YouTube to learn about the things they’re thinking about buying and to discover new things to purchase.